Russia says in talks to make more military equipment in India

-NEW DELHI (Reuters) - Russia and India are discussing the possibility of “additional” production of Russian military equipment in India, Russian Foreign Minister Sergei Lavrov said in New Delhi on Tuesday.
+NEW DELHI (Reuters) - Russia and India are discussing “additional” production of Russian military equipment in India, Russian Foreign Minister Sergei Lavrov said on Tuesday, in a move that could irk the United States which frowns upon countries engaged in defence trade with Moscow.

 Speaking at a joint news conference with India’s Foreign Minister Subrahmanyam Jaishankar, Lavrov did not specify what kind of equipment could be made in India.

-But, officials from both countries have said their goverments have been discussing for some years the possibility of making Russian military helicopters in India.
+Officials from both countries have said their governments have been discussing for some years the possibility of making Russian military helicopters in India.

-“We have confirmed our determination towards the development of military-technical cooperation,” Lavrov told the news conference, adding there was an inter-governmental commission dealing with the subject.
+“We have confirmed our determination towards the development of military-technical cooperation,” Lavrov told the briefing, adding there was an inter-governmental commission dealing with the subject.

 “It has its own plans, and the prospects for additional production of Russian military equipment on India’s territory are under discussion,” he said.

+India has made Russian MiG fighter planes and Su-30 jets under license and the two countries have collaborated to develop and produce supersonic BrahMos cruise missiles in India.

-While such an agreement would fit with Indian Prime Minister Narendra Modi’s flagship make-in-India programme, it could irk the United States.
+While joint defence production would fit with Indian Prime Minister Narendra Modi’s flagship make-in-India programme, it could rile the United States, which has been targeting Russia’s defence and intelligence sectors with trade sanctions for Moscow’s annexation of Crimea from Ukraine and U.S. intelligence findings it has meddled in the 2016 U.S. presidential election.

-Lavrov said the United States has been trying to discourage countries from buying Russia weapons, but U.S. objections did not feature during his talks with Jaishankar, which had focused on deepening military ties.
+Lavrov said the United States has been trying to discourage countries from buying Russian weapons, but U.S. objections did not feature during his talks with Jaishankar, which had focused on deepening military ties.

 Washington has already warned New Delhi that it could face sanctions if it goes through with the purchase of Russian S-400 surface-to-air missile systems under a deal struck in 2018, though it has not made the same threat over other Indian arms purchases from Russia.

-The United States has urged India not to buy the S-400 air defence systems as it could trigger sanctions under Countering America’s Adversaries Through Sanctions Act.
-Turkey was sanctioned last year for buying the same equipment.

-India made an initial payment of $800 million in 2019, and the first set of missile batteries are expected to be delivered towards the end of this year.
+Last year, the United States sanctioned Turkey for buying S-400 systems.
+India made an initial payment of $800 million in 2019, and the first set of missile batteries is expected to be delivered towards the end of this year.

+Jaishankar said ties with Russia were time-tested and that the two sides also discussed a summit meeting between Modi and President Vladimir Putin later this year.

+“India-Russia ties are characterised by consistent ability to identify and update shared interests,” he said.

+Russia has traditionally been India’s main arms supplier but Delhi has turned to the United States and Israel in recent years for supplies of attack helicopters, transport planes and high-tech drones and other surveillance equipment.

-Reporting by Vladimir Soldatkin, Sanjeev Miglai and Chandini Monnappa; editing by Jason Neely & Simon Cameron-Moore
+Reporting by Sanjeev Miglani in New Delhi and Vladimir Soldatkin in Moscow and Chandini Monnappa in Bengaluru; editing by Simon Cameron-Moore and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.